prateekbisht23/PacMan_JAVA/README.md

 **Play yourself and enjoy the Game!!**

-*Feel free to report any bugs of ideas to improvement of this project!!*
+*Feel free to report any bugs or ideas for improvement of this project!!*